HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     `children` is preferred if the field can indicate more than 1 child.

-    `child` is preferred if the field can only only indicate 1 child.
+    `child` is preferred if the field can only indicate 1 child.

 1. If a number field requires a corresponding unit field, append `_unit` to the number field name to generate the unit field name.